FLNC INVESTOR ALERT: Kirby McInerney LLP Reminds Fluence Energy, Inc. Investors of Looming Lead Plaintiff Deadline in Class Action Lawsuit

-NEW YORK, April 10, 2025 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP notifies investors of the approaching May 12, 2025, deadline to seek the role of lead plaintiff in a federal securities class action filed on behalf of those who acquired Fluence Energy, Inc. (“Fluence” or the “Company”) (NASDAQ:FLNC) securities from November 29, 2023, through February 10, 2025 (“the Class Period”).
+NEW YORK, April 15, 2025 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP notifies investors of the approaching May 12, 2025, deadline to seek the role of lead plaintiff in a federal securities class action filed on behalf of those who acquired Fluence Energy, Inc. (“Fluence” or the “Company”) (NASDAQ:FLNC) securities between November 29, 2023, through February 10, 2025 (“the Class Period”).

 [LEARN MORE ABOUT THE CLASS ACTION]